Anatomy of a Course: Getting LOST

 By John Camp, English Department Head

 In September of 2004, commercials ran for a new fall show on ABC called LOST.
 As a self-ascribed t.v. critic (and an acerbically judgmental one at that), I remember distinctly and succinctly saying to my wife Tara, “That looks stupid.”
 Interestingly, when Lloyd Braun, then the head of ABC, pitched the idea at a network retreat, virtually all ABC execs had the same reaction that I had.
 Senior vice president Thom Sherman, however, was intrigued and pursued the idea with Braun and the writer Jeffrey Lieber.
 Through a few stages of scripting, Braun’s original idea became LOST–driven by J.J.
 Abrams and Damon Lindelof, and eventually Lindelof and Carleton Cuse.
 In the summer of 2006, friends of mine implored me to watch the show, saying that they knew I, specifically, would love it.
 So, I borrowed the Season 1 box set, and Tara and I sat down to watch at least the pilot episode.
-From the initial moment of protagonist Jack’s eye opening and its inherent symbolism (Eye of Horus, the Mind’s I, gateway to the soul), the mythology intrigued me and binge watching, of course, ensued.
+From the initial moment of protagonist Jack’s eye-opening and its inherent symbolism (Eye of Horus, the Mind’s I, gateway to the soul), the mythology intrigued me, and binge-watching, of course, ensued.
 From those origins, LOST became a literal religion for me as well as the inspiration for what I consider to be the magnus opus of my teaching career, my course “Getting LOST.”

-Fortunately, in the fall of 2007, I changed schools to an uber-progressive school, Beaver Country Day School; during the interview, even, I pitched my course idea.
+In the fall of 2007, I changed schools to an uber-progressive school, Beaver Country Day School; during the interview, even, I pitched my course idea.
 They loved it and wanted me to launch it.
-Thus, like the pilot episode of LOST coming to fruition on September 22, 2004 (at the time the most expensive pilot episode in the history of television– $12 million for the two hour premiere), my course began in the winter term at Beaver Country Day in 2007-8.
+Thus, like the pilot episode of LOST coming to fruition on September 22, 2004 (at the time the most expensive pilot episode in the history of television– $12 million for the two-hour premiere), my course began in the winter term at Beaver Country Day in 2007-8.
 Then, it was very un-coolly titled “Island Literature;” when I introduced it at St. Mark’s, I changed the name to “Getting LOST,” which is a triple entendre: students will get/understand the t.v. show LOST, they will get lost in the variety of material (sociology, psychology, philosophy, mythology, semiotics), and they will get lost in self-reflection, which has developed to be an essential element of the course.
 To emphasize the latter, I take close-up pictures of each student’s right eye (just like Jack’s in the opening shot of LOST) on the first day of class.
 I put them all up on the wall of my classroom and email each student the image.
 From that moment on, any work that a student hands in does not contain a name (just a social construct, after all), but rather has his or her right eye on the work in lieu of a name.
 (When the course ends, I re-take pictures of their eyes, only shut now, just as LOST ends with Jack’s closed eye).

-*The students write papers mostly based on their personal lives (What is a flaw that would lead Prospero or Jacob to bring them to the island?
+*The students write essays mostly based on their personal lives (What is a flaw that would lead Prospero or Jacob to bring them to the island?
 Who is their Constant?
 How is “synchronicity” evident in their lives?
 Journal entries only about themselves based on quotations or scenes from LOST)